eeroel/hae/README.md

 Try it with some text on the clipboard, an RSS feed converted to JSON, or with a cup of coffee ☕ and a nice book 📖 from Project Gutenberg!

-_Disclaimer: This is alpha quality software so use it at your own risk!_

 ## Features:
 - Highlighting best-matching sentences, which makes it easier to quickly evaluate the results.
 - Optional JSON input and output.
 Input is automatically interpreted as JSON if it is in the "JSON lines" format, one object per line, and each object contains a field `content`.
 If a `title` field is present, it will also be used for the search. **Only JSON lines format is supported for input.**